enemonsieur/offis_repo/PROJECTS/OFFIS/220627_1 differences between type of stress 1.md

 "Direct Quote" (can be blockquote if it is overly long, like several lines) -> (or =>) own words
 **Also, I am unsure how you got that interpretation of the sentence that you quoted?
 I would want to have another, better fitting source for that claim.
 I am going to omit it from my example note, just in case.**
+//Ene's answer: I deleted several parts of the quote, completely forgotting that this context was need to interpret my message!
+I'll remember that.

 #technostress [...] #unnecessary **what is the unnecessary tag for?**
 > people should increase their emotional effort, as well as levels of mental and psychological activation, which can lead to the depletion of resources and affect the process of recovery from work demands [4,5].
 It is required that the physical and psychological state of the person remain optimal, ensuring adequate levels of energy, motivation and commitment [6,7].”
 (Sandoval-Reyes et al., 2019, p.
 2) **unnecessary to quote the paper here again if it already is in the title**